Ingalls Hospice Care

 Families are not able to care for people with life limiting illnesses.

-Hospice care is only for cancer or AIDS patients.
+Hospice care is only for cancer patients.

 Hospice is just for the elderly.